Welcome to the Rudloe and environs website.

 A young Michael Pearce, winter 1946/7, at no 8 Southlands facing nos 21 and 23

-Specific 'archives' (Box Highlands school, Rosie Feeney, Mike Pearce & Jill Harris) may now (January 2018) be found in sub-menus ('below' this one).
+Specific 'archives' (Box Highlands school, Rosie Feeney, Mike Pearce, Jill Harris, the Carfrae and Warren families) may now (January 2018) be found in sub-menus ('below' this one).
 This 'Boxfields' page, at present, duplicates all the text and photos that may be found in the 'specific' sub-menus.
 Please note that later (1984) 'Boxfields' images of Box Highlands School can also be found under 'Archive', 'Rudloe' as by this time the Boxfields estates had been long demolished and most of the former occupants moved to Rudloe.

 First-year class of 1951 at Box Highlands